wbamberg/web-security-docs/authentication/passwords.md

 The original authentication method on the web, and probably still the most common, is the password.

-Password authentication consists of two flows: registration (or signing up), and signing in.
+Password authentication consists of two main flows: registration (or signing up), and signing in.

 We can picture registration, in its most basic form, as something like this: